21 October 2024

 08 August 2024

-Just about a bike (but really about a friend): Dale Shewalter's 1983 Specialized Expedition
+Just about a bike (and also about a friend): Dale Shewalter's 1983 Specialized Expedition

 I was first introduced to Dale Shewalter in 1993.
 His sixth grade classroom was located two doors down the hall from the room where I was about to start my student teaching, in fifth grade, with the legendary Grant "Brad" Gerver at Weitzel Elementary School in January of that year.
 The always gregarious Gerver was great about taking me around and introducing me, right away, to everyone that I would be working with, and Dale's room was one of the first stops on my first-day tour.